NishaDutta/Basic-BankingSystem/README.md

 # Basic-BankingSystem
 Sparks Foundation Web Development Internship Project : Basic Banking System website.
 A web application used to transfer virtual money between multiple users and also record the banking transactions/ activities.

-The website s created using HTML , CSS,  JS Bootstrap.
+The website is created using HTML , CSS,  JS Bootstrap.

 The website has following specification: